Story At-A-Glance

 - Town square

-- A large glass dome planned for use as a collaborative area
+- A large glass dome is planned for use as a collaborative area

 Amazon Tech Hubs

 Amazon has announced it will open ‘Tech Hubs’ in Dallas, Detroit, Denver, New York (Manhattan), Phoenix, and San Diego.
-The cost of setting up these new tech hubs is estimated to be $1.4 Billion.
+Setting up these new tech hubs is estimated to be $1.4 Billion.
 The company expects to add 3500 new jobs via these tech hubs.

 Amazon has an assortment of business lines and products, including AWS, Alexa, Amazon Advertising, Amazon Fashion, OpsTech, and Amazon Fresh.